RMIT-COSC1127-1125-AI24/AI24-DOC/FAQ-PROJECTS.md

 One could import the function from Q2 and use that instead, but the function signatures then won't match, so one needs to create a wrapper in Q2 anyway, and it all gets a bit messy.
 Fundamentally if you use `getPriceOfOrder`, it will give wrong results for any shops which don't stock all your fruit, but that does seem to be the intended solution.

+## Does the reference to 'pounds' in buyLotsOfFruit.py refer to weight (lb) or cost (£)?
+The weight; this project was made in the US so uses US terminology, not UK.

 -----------------
 # Project 1